adamgall/create-shutter-subdao/src/proposal-assets/proposal-description.shutter.md

 ### SubDAO Safe Setup

-* Establish a dedicated SubDAO Safe linked to the main Shutter DAO 0x36 with the Fractal framework, allowing the main DAO to clawback assets from the SubDAO at any time.
-This is implemented technically by attaching a Zodiac module to the SubDAO called the ‘Fractal Module’.
+* Establish a dedicated SubDAO Safe linked to the main Shutter DAO 0x36 with Decent, allowing the main DAO to clawback assets from the SubDAO at any time.
+This is implemented technically by attaching a Zodiac module to the SubDAO called the `FractalModule`.

 ### Kleros/reality.eth Setup